Perspective | Can the Developer's Phased Guarantee Liability Be Exempted After Pre-Registration of Mortgage?

 2025-09-28

-In off-plan mortgage transactions, the seamless connection between "pre-mortgage registration" and the developer's "stage-specific guarantee liability" is crucial for balancing the bank's security of credit rights, defining the developer's scope of responsibility, and protecting the homebuyer's obligations.
+In off-plan mortgage transactions, the seamless connection between "pre-mortgage registration" and the developer's "stage-specific guarantee liability" is crucial for balancing the bank's security of credit rights, defining the developer's scope of responsibility, and safeguarding the homebuyer's obligations.
 In practice, parties often dispute whether the developer's stage-specific guarantee liability is automatically discharged once the pre-mortgage registration has been completed—disagreements on this issue frequently lead to legal disputes.
-This article will clarify the core logic behind this matter by integrating relevant legal provisions, judicial precedents, and practical insights, while also outlining the specific conditions under which liability is exempted and detailing how the rights and interests of all involved parties can be effectively safeguarded.
+This article will clarify the core logic behind this matter by integrating relevant legal provisions, judicial precedents, and practical insights, while also outlining the specific conditions under which liability may be exempted and identifying effective pathways to protect the rights and interests of all involved parties.

-In off-plan mortgage transactions, the seamless connection between "pre-mortgage registration" and the developer's "stage-specific guarantee liability" is crucial for balancing the bank's security of credit rights, clarifying the developer's scope of responsibility, and defining the homebuyer's obligations.
-In practice, parties often dispute whether the developer's stage-specific guarantee liability is automatically discharged once the pre-mortgage registration has been completed—disputes that frequently escalate into legal conflicts.
-This article will examine the core logic behind this issue by integrating relevant legal provisions, judicial precedents, and practical insights, while also outlining the conditions under which liability can be exempted and identifying effective strategies to safeguard the rights and interests of all involved parties.
+In off-plan mortgage transactions, the seamless connection between "pre-mortgage registration" and the developer's "stage-specific guarantee liability" is crucial for balancing the bank's security of credit rights, defining the developer's scope of responsibility, and safeguarding the homebuyer's obligations.
+In practice, parties often dispute whether the developer's stage-specific guarantee liability is automatically discharged once the pre-mortgage registration has been completed—disagreements that frequently lead to legal disputes.
+This article will clarify the core logic behind this issue by integrating relevant legal provisions, judicial precedents, and practical insights, while also outlining the specific conditions under which liability may be exempted and identifying effective strategies to protect the rights and interests of all involved parties.

 I. What are "Pre-mortgage Registration" and "Phased Guarantee"?

-1. Pre-mortgage Registration: This refers to a type of preliminary registration conducted before the purchaser obtains the property ownership certificate for a pre-sale residential property, making it impossible to complete the formal mortgage registration.
+1. Pre-mortgage Registration: This refers to a type of preliminary registration conducted before the property owner receives the real estate ownership certificate for a pre-sale residential property, making it impossible to complete formal mortgage registration.
 The purpose of this registration is to safeguard the bank’s future loan funds by ensuring the security of its investment.
 Pre-mortgage registration effectively prevents developers from selling the same property to multiple buyers and establishes an expectancy right to secure a mortgage on that particular property.

-2. Phased Guarantee: After the bank disburses the loan, to Mortgage Lien During the officially designated period, the developer provides joint and several liability guarantees to the bank, meaning that if the homebuyer fails to repay the loan within this timeframe, the bank can require the developer to assume full joint and several liability—this measure is designed to ensure the bank can recover its loan.
+2. Phased Guarantee: After the bank disburses the loan, to Mortgage Lien During the officially designated period, the developer provides joint and several guarantee liability to the bank, meaning that if the homebuyer fails to repay the loan within this timeframe, the bank may require the developer to assume the joint and several guarantee responsibility—this measure is designed to ensure the bank can recover its loan.

 II.
 Judicial Views from Existing Case Law